 In all cases of the sale of real estate in France the tax is applied at the time of the sale in the offices of the notaire, and will be deducted from the sale proceeds before the cheque is handed over.

-Non-residents from outside of the EEA are also required, in certain circumstances, to appoint a tax agent on the sale of property, about more of which you can read at Fiscal Representatives.
+Non-residents from outside of the EEA are also required, in most circumstances, to appoint a tax agent on the sale of property.
+You can read more at Fiscal Representatives for Non-Residents.

 Back: Wealth Tax in France

 The Guides to France are published for general information only.